rapid7/insightconnect-workflows/workflows/Virtually_Patch_Vulnerabilities_Found_by_InsightVM_with_Trend_Micro_Deep_Security/help.md

 # Version History

+* 1.0.2 - Rename to fix import issue and include Trend Micro in the name
 * 1.0.1 - Fix issue in name which caused workflow to fail import from Extension Library
 * 1.0.0 - Initial workflow